pyOpenSci/lessons/clean-modular-code/clean-code-present.md

 +++ {"editable": true, "slideshow": {"slide_type": "slide"}}

-## Start activity three
+## You're ready for activity three

-Activity 3 is an interactive notebook you can work on in small groups.
+[Activity 3 is an interactive notebook](clean-code-activity-3) you can work on in small groups.

 Work through the activities and ask questions!